 “Enable for Edge AND isolated Windows environment” –> When you need to make sure App Guard is enabled for Edge and Applications (Office)

-After you have made your choice if you want to enable it on Apps, Edge or both we need to take a look at the “Windows network isolation policy”
+After you have made your choice if you want to enable it on Apps, Edge, or both we need to take a look at the “Windows network isolation policy”.
+You will need to define what networks your data is being accessed in

 The next question is